deamorim2/sdbs/EN-US/projection.rst

 ..

 Sometimes, you have to use some customized projection.
-To do this in PostGIS, you have to insert this projection in the postgis `spatial_ref_sys` table.
+To do this in PostGIS, you have to insert this projection in the postgis ``spatial_ref_sys`` table.

-To insert this customized SRID above in the table `spatial_ref_sys`, execute the SQL instruction below:
+To insert the customized SRID above in the table ``spatial_ref_sys``, execute the SQL instruction below:

 .. code-block:: sql